 top of page

-Canine Hydrotherapy for Dogs with Arthritis or Degenerative Joint Disease
+"How Can Canine Hydrotherapy Help Dogs with Arthritis or Degenerative Joint Disease?"

 Arthritis and degenerative joint disease are common conditions that can cause pain and mobility issues in dogs.
 Hydrotherapy, or aquatic exercise therapy, can be an effective way to manage these conditions and improve a dog's quality of life.